 Beautiful Outdoor Graduation Photos

-Have you considered brining your cap & gown to your senior portrait session?
+Have you considered bringing your cap & gown to your senior portrait session?
 If not, you definitely should and I promise not to make them the same basic pictures that you’ll get from the school-selected photographer.
-I encourage you to bring all things senior related…cap, gown, tassel, letter, bows, sashes, bring all the things!
+I encourage you to bring all your graduation accessories…cap, gown, tassel, varsity letter, bows, sashes, bring all the things to make your graduation photos something your family will love!

-And that’s exactly what Rylee did before she graduated from Florence High School in 2020.
+And that’s exactly what Rylee did before she graduated from Florence High School.
 Not only were we lucky enough to have her graduation ensemble, but she also brought her cheer bow and senior sash.

 While I may sound like a broken record, make sure you have everything ready for your graduation photos!
 Everything from head to toe…cap, gown, tassel, dress (yes, you do wear clothing under the gown!), and appropriate shoes.
 Oh, and if you don’t get the “broken record” reference, go ask mom or dad.
 I sometimes forget how young my seniors are, or how old I really am, and we’re not going to discuss those things.
 Let’s just move along and show off some more great cap & gown photos.